kcleal/gwplot/docs/docs/api/gw-managing-regions.md

 Add a list of pysam alignments to Gw.
 Before using this function, you must add a at least one region to Gw using `add_region` function, and a bam/cram file using `add_bam`.

-Internally, the bam1_t data pointer is passed straight to Gw, so no copies made during drawing.
+Internally, the bam1_t data pointer is passed straight to Gw, so no copies are made during drawing.
 However, this means input pysam_alignments must 'outlive' any drawing calls made by Gw.

 If using multiple regions or bams, use the `region_index` and `bam_index` arguments to indicate which panel to use for drawing the pysam alignment.

 Note, this function assumes alignments are in position sorted order.
+Also, pysam alignments can not be mixed with ‘normal’ Gw alignment tracks.

 **Parameters:**
 - `pysam_alignments` List['AlignedSegment']: List of alignments